comalle/Testing/README.md

 Note 11: Notably, there is a passphrase, but when it comes out is incredibly inconsistent along with the fact that the default is no passphrase at all.
 Notably, passphrase in a shared key is shared which further incentivises no pass phrase to be used.

 PGP Key Signatures can be found for any repo that you have write access to.

-This
+Likewise, if you delete a key, it becomes unverified.